mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

         else:
             h, *l2 = l2
         result.append(h)
-    # One of the two lists is empty.
+    # One of the two lists is empty, the other contains the larger elements.
     result.extend(l1)
     result.extend(l2)
     return result